cunningt/springbootnativeapp/README.md

-# Spring Boot Native Application
+# Camel Spring Boot Native Application

 A Spring Boot application compiled to a native executable using GraalVM Native Image and Spring AOT (Ahead-of-Time compilation).
 This demonstrates the dramatic performance improvements achievable with native compilation.